Newman College, Perth: Primary

-The Primary part of Newman College is situated on two campuses.

-Marian Campus, catering for students in pre-kindergarten to Year 2.

-The Lavalla Campus at Churchlands caters for years 3 to 6, is adjacent to the Marcellin Campus.
+The Primary part of Newman College is situated on two campuses, Marian Campus, catering for students in pre-kindergarten to Year 2, and the Lavalla Campus at Churchlands caters for years 3 to 6, is adjacent to the Marcellin Campus in Churchlands.

 Capital Development

-The College is Currently (as of 2023) undergoing an upgrade to their Lavalla campus to unify all Primary School Students to that campus, and all students PK-12 to the Churchlands Site.
-The Project is estimated to be completed in 2024 and will Follow the College's New Building Design Started with the John Henry Newman Learning Hub.
+The college is currently (as of 2023) undergoing an upgrade to their Lavalla campus to unify all Primary School Students to that campus, and all students PK–12 to the Churchlands Site.
+The project is estimated to be completed in 2024 and will follow the college's new building design starting with the John Henry Newman learning hub.

 Secondary

 Year 7 is the first year for students who move from primary to secondary.
 Along with those who come from the primary school are those who come from the multiple feeder schools.
-The secondary campus of Newman College is the Marcellin Campus. it is on the western side of the site on which both the Lavalla and Marcellin Campuses are located.
+The secondary campus of Newman College is the Marcellin Campus, located on the western side of the site in which both the Lavalla and Marcellin Campuses are located.
 The Marcellin campus is served by public transport and school buses.

-The school started construction on a revamped learning Hub at the end of 2019 and was finished 2021 at the start of the school year.
+The school started construction on a revamped learning hub at the end of 2019 and was finished during 2021 at the start of the school year.

 Capital Development

-At the start of Term 3 2021 the Brand-New John Henry Newman Learning hub building was destroyed by flooding water due to poor construction and cheap material used in the building, The Building has since completed its repairs (as of early 2022).
+At the start of Term 3, 2021, the brand-new John Henry Newman learning hub building was destroyed by flooding water due to poor construction and cheap material used in the building.
+The building has since been repaired.

-In late 2022, The College announced renovation for the "N Block" part of the school to make it look like "S Block" and "JHN Block".
-Renovations Were completed by Early 2023.
+In late 2022, the college announced renovation for the N block part of the school to make it look like S block and JHN block.
+Renovations were completed by early 2023.